calwilee/LoLML/README.md

 > A Note on Data Cleaning

 Before starting any modeling, we will first clean the dataset briefly.
-Just like in our Ban Analysis, we are only going to look at games that come from tier one leagues, Worlds, and MSI as they consist of the best players in each region and in the world.
+Just like in our [Ban Analysis](https://calwilee.github.io/LoLEDA/){:target="_blank"}, we are only going to look at games that come from tier one leagues, Worlds, and MSI as they consist of the best players in each region and in the world.
 We also utilize only the summary rows that describe game outcome and summary statistics of the match.
 Finally, we chose to drop rows that are labled as incomplete data.
 Here are the first few rows of the DataFrame we will be working with:

 <table border="1" class="dataframe">
   <thead>